-Prospective investors should be aware that the value of Units and the returns derived from them can fluctuate and can go down as well as up and that investors may not get back their original investment.
-There can be no assurance that a Sub-Fund will achieve its investment objectives.
-Past performance of a Sub-Fund should not be construed as an indication of its future performance.
+Prospective investors should be aware that the value of Units and the returns derived from them can fluctuate and can go down as well as up.
+There can be no assurance that the Sub-Fund will achieve its investment objective or that investors will get back their original investment.

-An investment in a Sub-Fund is meant to produce returns over the long-term.
+An investment in the Sub-Fund is meant to produce returns over the medium to long term.
 Investors should not expect to obtain short-term gains from such investment.
+Although it is the Managers' intention to pay out dividends with respect to the Sub-Fund, this objective may not be achieved.